top of page

 Our digital storytelling project

-We hope to bring the untold stories of an unknown and devastating war in Laos to light, to the global community at large, so that we can develop a greater understanding of war’s true costs and long-term consequences—and end them.
+We hope to bring the untold stories of an unknown and devastating war in Laos to light, to the global community at large, so that we can develop a greater understanding of war’s true costs and long-term consequences—and put an end to them.

-Our goal is to consolidate and finalize our digital video and photo collections from our on-ground interviews currently underway in all parts of Laos and archive them in the Library of Congress as well as in an archive with the government of Lao PDR.
+Our goal is to consolidate and finalize our digital video and photo collections from our on-the-ground interviews currently underway in all parts of Laos and archive them in the U.S. , as well as in an archive with the government of Laos.
 Excerpts of our efforts will also be edited and available on-line.

-You can help!
-If you spent time in Laos during the war or post-war era, contact WLP at laos@warlegacies.org and share your story.
-Or donate to this project.
+donating to this project!
+Or, if you spent time in Laos during the war or postwar era, contact War Legacies Project at laos@warlegacies.org and share your story.

 bottom of page